Hormone replacement therapy (HRT)

 Stroke and heart disease

-Oestrogen-only HRT tablets (but not patches or gels) can slightly increase your risk of stroke.
+- Oestrogen-only HRT (tablets more than patches or gels) can slightly increase your risk of stroke.
 But the risk of stroke in women under 60 is very low.
-Oestrogen-only HRT doesn’t affect your risk of heart disease – it may even reduce it.

 If you’re worried about the risks of HRT or notice any unusual symptoms when you take it, speak to your GP.